Chapter

 In this chapter, I describe how I experienced my time at University.
 I don't even make it through my first year, because my psychological problems are no longer tolerable.

-A few days later, one evening, Chris’ mother called me to say that Chris had not come home.
-I knew he wasn’t always comfortable in his own skin either, and he had mentioned it, so I immediately became worried.
-The next morning, while I was in college, I called his mother, and she told me that the police were with them, having the bad news that Chris had committed suicide.
-He had started walking on the rails from the train station, and was caught by a cargo train at night.
-I was really bewildered and had to think back to our last phone conversation.
-Told some people who were there and then sat outside for a while to think.
-When I went back inside, we were just getting a sociology lecture, and what was it about: about suicide!
-I don’t understand why I stayed until the end, but I felt empowered by my friends there.
-It was scary to travel back home by train then.
-In a neighboring village we gathered with some friends.
-Only a little later did the grief come.
-After a few long tears, I had already processed and sorted it all out before the funeral, and at the funeral I addressed the audience with the words that I was at peace with it. !!!
-The speed of it all was almost surreal.
-But that was in me, everything went fast and had to go fast.
-And so everyone has their way, I noticed.
+A few days later, one evening, Chris’s mother called me to say that Chris had not come home.
+I knew that he did not always feel well, and he had talked about it sometimes, so I immediately became worried.
+The next morning, when I was at the university, I called his mother, and she told me that the police had been to their house with the bad news that Chris had committed suicide.
+He went walking on the rails from the train station in a nearby village and been hit by a freight train during the night.
+I was truly stunned and thought back to our last phone call.
+I told a few people who were there and then went outside to think for a while.
+When I went back inside, we had just started a sociology lecture, and what was it about?
+Suicide!
+I don’t understand how I stayed until the end, but I felt strengthened by my friends there.
+I also told a girl I always traveled with who came from a neighboring village, albeit in a somewhat harsh way.
+She had sometimes ridden the bus with Chris and me.
+So she was also very shocked and immediately burst into tears, whereupon I found a quiet spot and told her what had happened.

-I didn’t make it through my first year of college.
+I didn’t make it through my first year of study.

 share this chapter: